iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/0_intro.md

 #### What's the difference?
 The only difference between the pSB1C3 and pSB1C5 is that the pSB1C3 series maintains the BioBrick prefix and suffix.
-For the purposes of this bootcamp, this is not useful (or usable) as we will be using Golden Gate Assembly.
+For the purposes of this bootcamp, this is not useful (or usable) as we will use Golden Gate Assembly.

 <hr />